Federal salaries are lower than the private sector by 23 percent, advisory council reports

 The council, consisting of federal union leaders and administration appointees, oversees the locality-based General Schedule pay system for white-collar federal workers below the executive level.
 Its findings are passed to a higher-level group called the President’s Pay Agent, which in turn reports to the White House.

-However, the annual findings of a shortfall in average federal salaries, which have ranged as high as 35 percent, have had little impact on actual pay raises for federal workers, which have been in the 1 to 2 percent range in recent years.
+However, the annual findings of a shortfall in average federal salaries, which have ranged as high as 35 percent, have had little impact on actual pay raises for federal workers, which have been in the range of 1 to 2 percent in recent years.

 For January 2021, President Trump recommended 1 percent, saying that closing the indicated gap as a 1990 pay law directs would cost “$21 billion in the first year alone” and that “Federal agency budgets cannot sustain such increases.”